DarrienG/terminal-typeracer-mirror/README.md

 changes (e.g. Redis integration or something like that) consider contacting me via email first so we can discuss.

+All rust should be formatted with rustfmt.
+And if you're adding a new feature, please add some tests too!

 License is GPLv3 in the spirit of open source.